Trailblazer-Analytics/trailblazer-analytics-web/README.md

 This repository contains the source code for my personal branding website, [trailblazeranalytics.com](https://trailblazeranalytics.com).
 Built with Astro, React, and Tailwind CSS, this site serves as a central hub for my work as a thought leader in the data analytics space.

 **🎉 Phase 2 Complete**: Enhanced with performance optimizations, SEO improvements, and engagement features including social sharing, newsletter signup, and save-for-later functionality.
+Domain and CSS issues resolved.

 ## 🚀 Key Features